0xADE1A1DE/AssemblyLine/src/README.md

   // number of bytes in the opcode[MAX_OPCODE_LEN] field int instr_size;

-  /* displacement for the W0 prefix (following byte after the vector extension prefix VEX)
-   * check intel manual section 3.1.1.2
-   * (set this value to NA if not applicable to the instruction) */ int w0_disp;

-  /* opcode layout for an instruction ex: {REX,0x0f,0xa9,REG}
+  /* opcode layout for an instruction ex: {REX,0x0f+rd,0xa9,REG}
-   * REX and REG are placeholders for the prefix and register values
+   * REX VEX, and REG are placeholders for prefix and register values for encoding of
-   * more can be found in enums.h op_encoding
-   */
+   * VEX prefix please refer to the intel manual section 2.3.5 as well as common.h
+   * '#define VEX(vvvv,L,pp,mmmmm,WIG)' and enums.h 'opcode_encoding'.
-  unsigned int opcode[MAX_OPCODE_LEN];
+   * '+rd' refers to '+rb, +rw, +rd, +ro' in intel manual section 3.1.1.1 */ unsigned int opcode[MAX_OPCODE_LEN];
 }